vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ## Networking

-The local IP space used between systems on our virtual private cloud (VPC) network, is issued by Digital Ocean, with static IP addresses that are assigned at creation of the Droplet and persist throughout the lifecycle of the virtual machines.
+The local IP space used between systems on our virtual private cloud (VPC) network is issued by Digital Ocean, with static IP addresses that are assigned at creation of the Droplet and persist throughout the lifecycle of the virtual machines.

-Where possible any communication between internal nodes is encrypted even though the communication takes place on the VPC network.
+Where possible, any communication between internal nodes is encrypted even though the communication takes place on the VPC network.

 There are a few cases where traffic leaves our VPC but still communicates within the Digital Ocean network, such as when data is moved between Droplets in Toronto and the Object Storage in NYC.

 ### Public IPs

-The public IP addresses assigned to our load balancer and virtual machines, are static IP addresses issued and owned by Digital Ocean.
+The public IP addresses assigned to our load balancer and virtual machines are static IP addresses issued and owned by Digital Ocean.
 They are assigned at creation and persist throughout the lifecycle of the virtual machine.

 status.vmst.io and sites which are behind our load balancer (which is used as the entry point for all traffic) are the only user accessible systems via a public address.

 This does not include sites behind any CDN provider which may respond with any variety of addresses which we also do not control.